Anurag-Singh-creator/CASE_STUDY/README.md

 The analysis uses **Difference-in-Differences (DiD)** and **Two-Way Fixed Effects (TWFE)** models to measure treatment effects while controlling for trade and time fixed effects.

 ---
+### Methodology

+Clustering: Trade codes are grouped into 3 clusters to assess heterogeneity in treatment effects.

+Treatment Definition: Pricing intervention applied to treatment group from a defined cutoff date.

+Models Used:

+Difference-in-Differences (DiD) to compute Average Treatment Effect (ATE).

+Two-Way Fixed Effects (TWFE) to control for trade-specific and time-specific factors.

 ## ⚙️ Setup Instructions